-- Any oversight system must balance the need for security with the need for research progress.
-The degree of oversight should be consistent with the likelihood and possible consequences of misuse. - The foundation of oversight of dual use research is investigator awareness, peer review, and local institutional responsibility.
-Such oversight allows input directly from the investigators, facilitates timely review, offers appropriate opportunities for public input, and demonstrates to the public that scientists are taking responsibility for their research. - The responsible conduct and communication of dual use research of concern depends largely upon the individual conducting such activities.
+- The responsible conduct and communication of dual use research of concern depend largely on the individual conducting such activities.
 No criterion or guidance document can anticipate every possible situation.
-Motivation, awareness of the dual use issue, and good judgment are the key to the responsible evaluation of research for dual use potential.
-It is incumbent upon the institution and the investigator to adhere to the intent of such guidance as well as to the specifics. - Life sciences research is by nature dynamic and can produce unanticipated results, and therefore must be periodically evaluated for dual use potential. - For the oversight system to be effective, it is essential that there be a harmonized approach by different governmental agencies to the oversight of dual use research. - The effectiveness of an oversight framework depends upon awareness in the scientific community and the public of the dual use potential of research. - An efficient and effective oversight system also requires ongoing dialogues among the scientific communities, governmental agencies, and the public. - The responsible communication of dual use research of concern is essential to maintain public confidence in the scientific community. - The oversight process for dual use research must be periodically evaluated both for effectiveness and impact on the research enterprise.
+Motivation, awareness of the dual use issue, and good judgment are key to the responsible evaluation of research for dual use potential.
+It is incumbent on the institution and the investigator to adhere to the intent of such guidance as well as to the specifics. - Life sciences research is by nature dynamic and can produce unanticipated results and therefore must be periodically evaluated for dual use potential. - For the oversight system to be effective, it is essential that the various federal government agencies involved pursue a harmonized approach to the oversight of dual use research. - The effectiveness of an oversight framework depends on awareness by the scientific community and the public of the dual use potential of research. - An efficient and effective oversight system also requires ongoing dialogs among the scientific communities, governmental agencies, and the public. - The responsible communication of dual use research of concern is essential to maintain public confidence in the scientific community. - The oversight process for dual use research must be periodically evaluated both for effectiveness and impact on the research enterprise.